mjaravere/RealTimeChatApp/README.md

 - Open `http://localhost:3000` in your browser.
 - You should see the join screen with username and session ID input fields.
 - Enter a username and optionally a session ID, then click "Join Chat" to start chatting.

+## Deployment

+### Frontend (Vercel)

+**Deploy on Vercel**:
+- Log in to vercel.com.
+- Create a new project and import your repository.
+- Configure the project:
+   - Framework: React.
+   - Root Directory: `frontend/`.
+   - Environment Variables: Add `REACT_APP_BACKEND_URL` with your Render backend URL (e.g., `https://your-backend-url.onrender.com`).
+- Deploy the project.
+Vercel will provide a URL (e.g., `https://your-app.vercel.app`).
+- If the project was suspended, resume it in the Vercel dashboard.

+### Backend (Render)

+**Deploy on Render**:
+- Log in to render.com.
+- Create a new Node.js service and import your repository.
+- Configure the service:
+   - Root Directory: `backend/`.
+   - Build Command: `npm install && npm run build`.
+   - Start Command: `npm start`.
+- Deploy the service.
+Render will provide a URL (e.g., `https://your-backend.onrender.com`).
+- If the service was suspended, resume it in the Render dashboard.

+### Post-Deployment

+- Update the frontend’s `REACT_APP_BACKEND_URL` in Vercel to point to the Render URL.
+- Redeploy the frontend on Vercel if necessary.
+- Test the deployed app by accessing the Vercel URL and joining a chat session.

 ## Usage Guide